rize-network/app-studio-web/src/components/Form/ComboBox/ComboBox.md

     />
   );
 };
 ```

 ### **showTick**

-"Boolean flag to show or hide a tick mark next to selected items."
+"Flag to show a tick mark next to selected items."

 ```tsx
 import React from 'react';